ibrahim-eshag/h2-with-spring-boot/Readme.md

 * Populating primary data in the database; by inserting data.sql file content.
 * Exploring more about queries options (Sorting, pagination).
 * Scheduling (Running code based on time configuration).
+* Adding logback-spring.xml configuration file for logging, and customize it based on the appender type.